 Operational BGP Communities can be used to control various functions of the route server.
 With these communities, you can:

-- prepend your own ASN up to three times
+prepend your own ASN up to three times, and

-- trigger the calculation of a new alternate path (if available) for your advertised prefixes before you start commencing a maintenance
+trigger the calculation of a new alternate path (if available) for your advertised prefixes before commencing maintenance.

-Please note that if the $PEER-AS is a four byte AS number you have to use the BGP Extended or Large Communities.
+Please note thatif the $PEER-AS is a four byte AS number you have to use the BGP Large Communities.

 Control of prefix redistribution

 You can control which BGP announcements you send to the route servers are redistributed to other peers.
 This can be done based on the following criteria: